Red Sea shipping crisis worsens after Israel-Houthi attacks – DW – 07/24/2024

 Independent news outlet Yemen Monitor, meanwhile, cited anonymous sources as saying the damage caused meant the port would not be able to import oil derivatives and gas for the time being and that it could take more than six months to restore normal operations.

-The strikes on Hodeidah port drew widespread condemnation, with many calling it a blatant violation of international law.
-But Israeli Prime Minister Benjamin Netanyahu defended the decision, saying Hodeidah is "not an innocent port."
+The strikes on Hodeida port drew widespread condemnation, with many calling it a blatant violation of international law.
+But Israeli Prime Minister Benjamin Netanyahu has defended the decision, saying Hodeida is "not an innocent port."
 The facility was "the entry point for weapons that are supplied by Iran to its Houthi terrorist proxies," which he said were used to attack Israel and Arab states in the region, and others.

 Both Israel and the Houthis have since vowed to intensify their attacks on each other.
 Previously, the Shia Islamist group said it could expand its drone and missile strikes on maritime trade across the region.
 The attack on Tel Aviv and recent strikes on another Israeli city, Eilat, confirms the Houthis do have the ability to strike much longer-range targets.